antvis/G6/packages/site/docs/apis/layout/ForceAtlas2LayoutOptions.en.md

 **Default**: `undefined`

-Whether to enable Barnes-Hut acceleration, which is quadtree acceleration.
-Since the quadtree needs to be updated at each iteration, it is recommended to enable it on large-scale graphs.
+Whether to enable Barnes-Hut acceleration, which is quad-tree acceleration.
+Since the quad-tree needs to be updated at each iteration, it is recommended to enable it on large-scale graphs.
 By default, it is undefined, and it will be activated when the number of nodes exceeds 250.
 Setting it to `false` will not automatically activate it.

 ## dissuadeHubs